Vishalkompalli/STM32-protocol-fuzzer/README.md

 # STM32_Projects
-This is my personal repo where I try and do various projects with STM32F103C8T6 (Bluepill)
+This is my personal repo where I build projects using STM32F103C8T6 (Bluepill)

+**1. Embedded UART Protocol Fuzzer for Robustness Testing** I built a bare-metal embedded fuzzing tool on the STM32F103 (Blue Pill) that stress-tests UART-based communication protocols by injecting malformed, random, and edge-case payloads into a target system.
+The goal is to simulate real-world communication faults and evaluate the resilience of embedded systems under unpredictable input conditions.

+[Fuzzer: STM32]
+   ↓ generate weird payloads
+[UART Peripheral: PA9/PA10]
+   ↓ sends bytes at 9600 baud
+[USB-to-Serial (PL2303)]
+   ↓ converts UART to USB
+[Linux Host]
+   ↓ Python reads /dev/ttyUSB0
+[Logger: timestamps + logs output]